-The story and what happened.
-The Lord sends one of His prophets, one whose name is not mentioned anywhere, to King Jeroboam of the rebellious Northern Kingdom of Israel.
-Jeroboam, to keep his people from worshipping in the southern holy city of Jerusalem, sets up his own worship centers, chooses his own priests, establishes his own holy days, and worst of all, creates man-made idols for the people to worship.
-He’s as bad as bad can be.
+Talk about a strange story.
+This is it.
+The story and what happens.
+The Lord sends one of His prophets to King Jeroboam of Israel.
+Jeroboam, to keep his people from worshipping in the city of Jerusalem, sets up his own worship centers, chooses his own priests, establishes his own holy days, and worst of all, creates man-made idols for the people to worship.
+Baddest of the bad!

 Who do you listen to?
 Whose voice counts?

 Lord, we want to hear and heed you.
 In Jesus’ name.
 Amen.